• Facebook

 • To learn more about the NCache Legacy API, please download the NCache 4.9 documents available as a .zip file on the Alachisoft Website.

-The following sample implementation processes gives keys accordingly and returns the values where needed.
+The following sample implementation processes keys accordingly and returns values where needed and returns the values where needed.

 • .NET